Healthy Gingerbread Granola With Olive Oil

 Baker's Tips

 • Make sure to use parchment paper!
-This granola clumps up into beautiful crunch clusters, so that means it can stick very easily to the pan.
+This granola clumps up into beautiful crunchy clusters, so that means it can stick very easily to the pan.
 So parchment paper is key!
 My favorite nontoxic parchment paper is from Kana, use code MIMIBAKES for 10% off your order!

 • I use extra virgin olive oil in this granola which I love!
-I have been obsessed with olive oil granola, making my Chocolate Olive Oil Honey Granola, Chocolate Peppermint Olive Oil Granola, and my Maple Cinnamon Olive Oil Granola.
+I have been obsessed with olive oil granola, making my Crispy Chocolate Olive Oil Granola, Chocolate Peppermint Olive Oil Granola, and my Maple Cinnamon Olive Oil Granola.
 Canola oil will also work, but it won't be as healthy.
 But, if you want to use coconut oil, I think that would also work very well!

 • If you don’t have pumpkin seeds you can use almonds, walnuts, or pecans in place of them.